christianchristensen/develop.allplayers.com/_posts/2011-1-1-general.markdown

     https://www.allplayers.com/api/v1/rest/*.:format

-where `:format` is one of 'json', 'xml' or 'yaml', specifying what the response data should be formatted in.
+where `:format` is one of 'json', 'jsonp', 'xml' or 'yaml', specifying what the response data should be formatted in.

 A Web Application Description ([WADL](http://www.w3.org/Submission/wadl/)) for [AllPlayers.com](https://www.allplayers.com/api/v1/rest/wadl/describe.xml) can be found at